khushboojain01/crashblog/README.md

 # **Blog: Integrating Blockchain for Authentic Post Ownership in Django Based Blog Application**

-CrashBlog is a modern blog application built using Django, which integrates blockchain technology to verify post ownership.
+A modern blog application built using Django, which integrates blockchain technology to verify post ownership.
 This innovative approach ensures the authenticity and integrity of blog posts, making it a unique platform for writers and readers alike.

 ## **Technologies Used**